Mount Antero

 Where is Mount Antero Colorado?

-The peak is set high in the southern Sawatch Range of the Rocky Mountains of North America, between the towns of Buena Vista and Salida, in San Isabel National Forest.
+The peak is set high in the southern Sawatch Range of the Rocky Mountains of North America, between the towns of Buena Vista and Salida, within the San Isabel National Forest.
+The peak is named after Chief Antero of the Uintah band of Utes.

 Can you drive up Mt.
 Antero in Colorado?

-The road to the summit is rocky, rough and requires four-wheel drive.
+The road to the summit is rocky, rough, and requires four-wheel drive.
 It’s called Baldwin Gulch Road (County Road 277).
 Starting at Chalk Creek Drive, the road is 11.09km (6.89mi) long.
-It’s one of the highest roads of Colorado.
-The peak is named after Chief Antero of the Uintah band of Utes.

 Is the road to Mount Antero dangerous?

-The route is dangerous.
-Not recommended to newbies.
+The route is not easy.
 It’s an extremely narrow shelf road with tight switchbacks ascending up to the summit.
-Along the way you’ll have to deal with some dangerous drop offs.
+Along the way, you’ll have to deal with some dangerous drop-offs.
 Experienced drivers only.
 The trail itself is fairly easy until you get very close to the top.
 It is a little scary, however, as you are on very narrow shelf roads for most of the trip.
 There are several narrow switchback shelf roads with steep drop-offs, but the road is very solid with little or no off-camber sections.
 Passing another vehicle is impossible in most places.
 The trail here is made of loose rock and some dirt areas.
-Only 4 wheel drive vehicles with high clearance should attempt this road.
+Only 4-wheel-drive vehicles with high clearance should attempt this road.

 Is Mount Antero open?

+It’s one of the highest roads in Colorado.
 The road to the summit is closed by heavy snow until June and sometimes even July.
 Often, the road contains snow until early June, so be sure to check road conditions before traveling.
-Always stay on marked trails as it is easy to get lost and meet the wildlife if you decide to wander.
+Always stay on marked trails as it is easy to get lost and meet wildlife if you decide to wander.
 Avoid being at the top or stay in your vehicle if you see lightning in the area.

 When was the road to Mount Antero built?